 Dead Birds

-Dead birds and squirrels are often the first indicator that West Nile virus exists in an area.
+Dead birds are often the first indicator that West Nile virus exists in an area.

 For more information about West Nile virus, visit the California West Nile virus website.